DrunkenPipeBomb/ISD-2022-23-assignment/docs/design.md

 TODO: Specify and develop a user interface mockup using a wireframe.

-![Insert your wireframe screenshots for each use-case here](images/Cycle_Bristol_wireframe.png) This context diagram though small shows 3 of the four use cases (use case 1, 3, 4) the second one cannot be properly shown as it causes a location request popup which varies from computer to computer.
+![Insert your wireframe screenshots for each use-case here](images/Cycle_Bristol_wireframe.png)

+This context diagram though small shows 3 of the four use cases (use case 1, 3, 4) the second one cannot be properly shown as it causes a location request popup which varies from computer to computer.
 The homepage is the top left diagram and shows how other pages and the use cases lead into one another.
+The use cases can be easily accessed through three checkmarks in the collapseable sidebar

+UC1: By pressing on the small map icon under "fastest route" or by ticking the checkmark it takes you instantly to the fastest route page which plots the route as the closest thing to a straight line as possible

+UC2: Whenever a map is accessed a location prompt will be sent out by the site which can be accepted or denied

+UC3: From the homepage when a scenic route of the checkmark has been selected you will be taken to a page with landmarks or scenic areas that can be picked at which point itll use it as a middle destination.

+UC4: When the "places of intrest" checkmark is ticked then you will be taken to the